 Active fault databases are both an important managing tool for seismic hazard assessment as well as a convenient way to display and share scientific information.
 Knowledge about the location and activity degree of faults is crucial for seismic hazard and risk assessment, as well as for planning anthropic activities that may involve changing the natural stress-state in the crust: water reservoirs, underground gas storage, fracking, etc. The importance of active faults is a matter of concern in modern seismic code provisions, as for example in Eurocode-8, in which official documents issued by competent national authorities are referred to for the identification of such faults (e.g., Eurocode-8: Part 5 (CEN, 2004)).
 Active fault databases are also key on tsunami hazard assessments (e.g. Álvarez-Gómez et al., 2011) as well as on Early Warning Systems, which are largely based on precomputed tsunamigenic faulting scenarios derived from information of such databases (e.g., Gailler et al., 2013).

 Since the Quaternary Active Faults Database of Iberia (QAFI v.2) was released in February 2012 an increasing number of studies have made use of it.
 The most relevant use so far has been for the creation of the new seismic hazard map of Spain (IGN-UPM, 2013), performed considering the foreseen adoption of Eurocode-8 throughout 2017.
-QAFI faults were considered as complementary information for designing seismogenic source-zones models, for estimating maximum magnitude distributions in each source-zone, as well as to assign the predominant rupture mechanism required for ground motion prediction equations (GMPEs) (García-Mayordomo et al., 2012a; García-Mayordomo, 2015).
+QAFI faults were considered as complementary information for designing seismogenic source-zones models, for estimating maximum magnitude distributions in each source-zone, as well as to assign the predominant rupture mechanism required for some ground motion prediction equations (GMPEs) (García-Mayordomo et al., 2012a; García-Mayordomo, 2015).

 However, the seismogenic model did not consider explicitly QAFI faults as seismogenic sources.
 The National Seismic Hazard Map Committee considered that the information available at that time (ca. 2011) was not complete enough to homogenously cover all the territory, and that it was affected by large uncertainties that prevented its use for producing an official standard for the country.
 Besides, a number of tests showed that the most active faults in QAFI (e.g., Eastern Betic Shear Zone) had a lower impact on hazard when modelled as sources than a regular seismogenic-zone for the targeted return periods of the map (475- and 950-yr) (García-Mayordomo et al., 2012b).

 Interestingly, Rivas (2013) analysed in depth the effect of considering QAFI faults as sources for the same return periods and found that these faults were clearly controlling the spatial distribution and amplitude of hazard.
-The reason for this is found in the GMPE model used, that considered near-source effects (e.g., Campbell and Bozorgnia, 2013), increasing remarkably the hazard in the vicinity of the fault.
+The reason for this is found in the GMPEs model used, that considered near-source effects (e.g., Campbell and Bozorgnia, 2013), increasing remarkably the hazard in the vicinity of the fault.
 Rivas (2013) also tested the application of a Brownian Passage Time renewal model for the Carboneras Fault, a major active fault belonging to the Eastern Betic Shear Zone.
 Following Rivas (2013) methodology, QAFI faults were modelled as sources to update the seismic hazard map of the Region of Murcia (SE Spain) which was the base for the design of the new civil protection plans for the region after the Mw 5.2 Lorca 2011 earthquake (Benito et al., 2015).

 Apart from QAFI the most obvious use in seismic hazard calculations as explained above, the database has also become a primary source of information for both researchers and journalists in the event of an earthquake in Spain.
 Reference to QAFI is increasing in the frame of engineering projects, a practice that is foreseen to be increased when the application of Eurocode¬8 becomes in force in Spain.